venkatajagadish/ReactStateManagement-ContextAPI/README.md

 # ReactStateManagement-ContextAPI
-Advanced react state management using inbuilt context api
+React state management using useReduce and avoid prop drilling using inbuilt context api.

+Check commits for each step